At John Burns Primary School, we endeavour to do our best and achieve our highest. In doing so the school has achieved a variety of awards.

 Jane Turner, PSQM National Director said, 'Gaining a Primary Science Quality Mark is a significant achievement for a school.
 The profile and quality of science teaching and learning in each awarded school is very high.
 Children are engaging with great science, both in and outside the classroom, developing positive attitudes towards science as well as secure scientific understanding and skills.
 Science subject leaders, their colleagues, head teachers, children, parents and governors should be very proud.'

 The School Games Mark is a Government-led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
-Schools in England are able to assess themselves across bronze, silver and gold levels.
-We were awarded Bronze in 2018/19.
+John Burns was awarded two School Games awards in 2019/20.
+The Virtual School Games award recognised the school's support, commitment and engagement of virtual programmes during the summer term.

 Wandsworth Pupil Achievement Award 2019